department of Guidance and Counseling

 The following programs and services are part of the Department of Guidance and Counseling:

-- Disability Advising - is provided to students who identify themselves as potential candidates for disability services.
-A student in need of disability services will work with a Disabilities Specialist from Guidance and Counseling on processing and determining disability service eligibility and implementing the appropriate accommodations.
+Disability accomodations are provided to students who identify themselves for disability services.
+A student in need of disability services will work with Jolly Ramakrishnan, the Disabilities Specialist, who will determine eligibility for services and implement the appropriate accommodations.